Simple-Automation-Testing/promod-system/readme.md

   <h3 align="center">Designed for <a href="https://www.npmjs.com/package/promod">promod</a> - works with anyone</h3>
 </p>

 <h2> API </h2>
 <p>
 The purpose of this library is building of the TAF ecosystem which will not regardless of library or framework which you use for your automation testing
 </p>

 <p><a href="/.docs/elements.md">Element(s)</a></p>
 <p><a href="/.docs/browser.md">Browser</a></p>
+<p><a href="/.docs/system-element.md">PromodSystem base element</a></p>

 ## Usage. [promod](https://www.npmjs.com/package/promod) example.